bilias/rqwatch/docs/CONFIGURE.md

 `MAIL_API_USER` and `MAIL_API_PASS` from `.env` are also used from web client in order to be authenticated to remote Mail API servers.

-If the Web server also runs API, `MY_API_SERVER_ALIAS` matches an entry in `$API_SERVERS` and mail is stored locally with a `server` entry matching its local alias name, then GetMail/ReleaseMail happens locally.\
+If the Web server also runs the API, and `MY_API_SERVER_ALIAS` matches an entry in `$API_SERVERS` and mail is stored locally with a `server` entry matching its local alias name, then GetMail and ReleaseMail are handled locally.\
-In any other case a call to the remote API server is being done.
+In all other cases, a call to the remote API server is made.

 ### Rspamd Statistics
 - `$rspamd_stat_disable` - Set to `true` to disable fetching statistics from Rspamd servers